ibm-cloud-docs/cephaas/about-sdsaas.md

 {{site.data.keyword.attribute-definition-list}}

-# What is IBM Storage Ceph as a Service?
+# What is {{site.data.keyword.cephass_full}}?
 {: #about-sds}

-IBM Storage Ceph as a Service is high performing, flexible, and predictable unified storage (block and object) on-premises, that is IBM managed with cloud-like provisioning capabilities and on-demand capacity.
+{{site.data.keyword.cephaas_full_notm}} is high performing, flexible, and predictable unified storage (block and object) on-premises, that is IBM managed with cloud-like provisioning capabilities and on-demand capacity.
 {: shortdesc}

-Developers use APIs to interact with their unified storage.
-IBM Storage Ceph as a Service supports a subset of the S3 API for reading and writing data, as well as accounts configuration.
+Developers use APIs to interact with their unified storage. {{site.data.keyword.cephaas_full_notm}} supports a subset of the S3 API for reading and writing data, as well as accounts configuration.
 Additionally, there is a Resource Configuration API for reading and configuring bucket metadata.
 Software development kits (SDKs) are available for the Python, Java, Go, and the Node.js framework.
 A plug-in is available for the [{{site.data.keyword.cloud_notm}} Command-Line Interface](/docs/cli?topic=cli-getting-started).

 The [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/){: external} provides a user interface for most operations and configuration as well.

-## CephaaS on IBM Cloud Satellite
+## {{site.data.keyword.cephaas_short}} on IBM Cloud Satellite
 {: #sds-satellite}

 Workloads that require unified storage on-premises, or in a geographic location that is not supported by IBM Cloud data centers, can use IBM Cloud Satellite.
 For more information, see [the documentation](/docs/satellite){: external}.